Circumstances under which a referral can be made or withdrawn

-In most cases the notice of referral must be given to the Tax Chamber of the First-tier Tribunal for Scotland, unless it is determined by or under tribunal rules that the notice is to be given to the Upper Tribunal for Scotland.
+In most cases the notice of referral must be given to the First-tier Tax Tribunal for Scotland, unless it is determined by or under tribunal rules that the notice is to be given to the Upper Tax Tribunal for Scotland.
 If the referred question relates to the market value of any land, the notice of referral must be given instead to the Lands Tribunal for Scotland.

-Further guidance on how to jointly notify the appropriate tribunal about a referral during an enquiry is available on the Scottish Tribunals website, or you can email the Scottish Tribunals at: firstname.lastname@example.org.
+Further guidance on how to jointly notify the appropriate tribunal about a referral during an enquiry is available on the Scottish Tax Tribunals website, or you can email the Scottish Tax Tribunals at: email@example.com.

 Effect of a referral on an enquiry